MTUHIDE/lbfe-backend/README.md

 This service is also equiped with a <strong>DB Manager</strong> that handles the logic of verifying the state of the connected database for you.

 # Developers
 Here we list out some useful information for any new developer getting started with the project.
+If you haven't already, see the [Getting Started Guide](https://houghtonlittlebrothers.sharepoint.com/:w:/r/sites/mtulbfemedtransproject/Shared%20Documents/Developer%20Space/Getting%20Stated%20Guide.docx?d=w2909ee9daa3a42238df616b11042623b&csf=1&web=1&e=kcNI3a)
 ## Getting Started
 To run the project: First clone the repo, and then run
 ```bash